pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 - in geometry SAS/ASA/SSS (EN) vs SWS/WSW/SSS (DE)
 - sin\^-1 (EN) vs arcsin (EU) (etc)
 - repeating decimal notation (above, below / arc vs line)
+- open intervals as `(...)` or  `]...[`

-While layout-relevant terms might have suitable automatic translations (e.g., start/end fraction), layout traditions can also differ across languages (long division, matrix notation, integral notation)
+While layout-relevant terms might have suitable automatic translations (e.g., start/end fraction), layout traditions can also differ across languages (long division, matrix notation, integral notation).

-As discussed, print equation layout is fairly meaningless out of context.
-It's difficult to imagine a reader that would read content in a language they don't understand enough to make sense of generic information like "begin/end fraction".
+As print equation layout is fairly meaningless without lots of context, it's difficult to imagine a reader that would read content in a language they don't understand enough to make sense of generic information like "begin/end fraction".

-#### Don't worry about it
+#### The "Don't worry about it" argument

 The MathML community likes to say "don't worry about the complicated markup, MathML is something that should be generated, not handwritten"

 This is a strange statement full of falsehoods.

-MathML is also advertised as "something you can edit without understanding it", e.g., while copy checking content, if an editor spots a symbol that does not match the (author) PDF, then thanks to the structured XML markup they can fix this.
-This example shows two
+For example, MathML is also advertised as "something you can edit without understanding it", e.g., while copy checking content, if an editor spots a symbol that does not match the (author) PDF, then - thanks to the structured XML markup - they can fix it.
+This example indicates two
 problems: conversion is not "easy" but riddled with errors, and having an "agnostic" markup (as opposed to some author's TeX macros) is actually a boon here.
+And of course the same would be true for span soup.

 Similarly, as described before, MathML supports "moveable limits" (including magical dictionary-based behavior).
 These features show how